Douglas Sadownick

 Douglas Sadownick is an American writer, activist, professor and psychotherapist.

 Biography

-Born in the Bronx in 1959, Douglas Sadownick attended Columbia College for his B.A., New York University for his graduate work in English, and the graduate program in clinical psychology at Antioch University for a Master's of Arts in Clinical Psychology.
-He received his Ph.D. from Pacifica Graduate Institute in Clinical Psychology in 2006.
+Born in Highbridge, Bronx in 1959, Douglas Sadownick attended Columbia College for his B.A., New York University for his graduate work in English, and the graduate program in clinical psychology at Antioch University for a Master's of Arts in Clinical Psychology.
+He received his PhD from Pacifica Graduate Institute in Clinical Psychology in 2006.
 His dissertation was entitled, Homosexual Enlightenment: A Gay Science Perspective on 19th Century German philosopher Friedrich Nietzsche's Thus Spoke Zarathustra.